Department of Undergraduate Theology

 The issues around human trafficking and the smuggling of migrants will be explored and discussed.
 Risk factors and circumstances leading to populations being vulnerable to being exploited while attempting to migrate to other countries and internally displaced will be explored.
 The course will review how the smuggling of migrants can lead to human trafficking and propose alternate strategies for identifying smuggled migrants and preventing them from being exploited in human trafficking and other transnational crime.

-WJST-PNC447 Ht & Smuggling of Migrants 0 Credits
+WJST-PNC447 HT & Smuggling of Migrants 0 Credits

-WJST-PNC449 Ht Grant Management 0 Credits
+WJST-PNC449 HT Grant Management 0 Credits

 The issues around human trafficking grant writing and management will be addressed.
 Federal, State and Foundation grant opportunities will be discussed.
 Topics explored will include finding grant opportuntiites, how to effectively write grants that address the topics solicited, submission of grants, and how to manage grants received for anti-trafficking efforts.
 Students will determine different types of collaborative strategies to enhance grant submissions and how to build effective partnerships to enhance grant writing and management efforts.